Sarah Kavanagh: Career

-Kavanagh made racing debut in 1992.
+Kavanagh made car racing debut in 1992.
 She competed in the British Formula Vauxhall Championship in 1995.
 The following year, she entered two rounds in the British Formula Two Championship.

-Kavanagh came to Japan in 1997 and participated in Formula Nippon (now called the Super Formula Championship) representing CERUMO.
-She became a hot topic as Formula Nippon's first female driver.
-However, she lost her qualifying time in the opening round at Suzuka by 14 seconds at the top and finished the race at 14th place.
-She retired in Round 2 at Mine, although she submitted a petition again and she was allowed to run in the finals.
-She offered to the team to suspend entry after the third race, saying, "I want to forgo participation until the environment for her continuation of the race is ready."
+Kavanagh visited Japan in 1997 and participated in Formula Nippon (now called the Super Formula Championship) representing Cerumo, becoming a topic of discussion as Formula Nippon's first female driver.
+However, in the opening round at the Suzuka Circuit she finished 14 seconds behind the fastest time, finishing near the bottom in the race.
+She again failed to qualify for round two held at the Mine Circuit, although was again allowed to participate after a petition, but she retired from the race due to brake failure.
+She then suggested to her team that she sit out from the third round, which they agreed to, though she did not reenter the series afterwards.